Woody's Roundup: A Rootin' Tootin' Collection of Woody's Favorite Songs

-Woody's Roundup: A Rootin' Tootin' Collection of Woody's Favorite Songs (or simply Woody's Roundup) is a studio recording released by the Western band Riders in the Sky on August 29, 2000.
-It was released on Compact Disc.
+Woody's Roundup: A Rootin' Tootin' Collection of Woody's Favorite Songs (or simply Woody's Roundup) is a studio recording released by the Western band Riders in the Sky on August 29, 2000 on compact disc.

-This album is a collection of favorite Western tunes inspired by the Woody's Roundup TV show featured in the film Toy Story 2, including a number of original Riders compositions, songs by longtime Toy Story composer Randy Newman, and cover songs.
+This album is a collection of favorite Western tunes inspired by the fictional Woody's Roundup TV show featured in the film Toy Story 2, including a number of original Riders compositions, songs by longtime Toy Story composer Randy Newman, and cover songs.

 The album won the Grammy Award for Best Musical Album for Children at the Grammy Awards of 2001.
 The song "Woody's Roundup" was used by NASA to wake up the crew of STS-133.